udda/multiload-ng/README.md

 * ...and so on

 Try it in your system and you won't come back!

+#### Q: I tried to compile plugin for *\[insertyourpanelhere\]*, but it shows just a vertical blank line.
+Why?
+A: Probably you compiled against the wrong GTK version.
+E.g: XFCE and LXDE panels are still GTK2-based, and Multiload-ng build system automatically selects GTK3 if available.

+Try running Configure with the right options (see *Configure* section above)

 #### Q: Doesn't a system monitor use system resources by itself?
 A: Yes.
 This is true for every system monitor.
 That's why resources usage from Multiload-ng is kept to a negligible level.